dougblack/dougblack.io/markdown/a-good-vimrc.md

-With that said, the rest of this article will be me explaining each and every line in my current vimrc in its entirety with the hope that you you will find some tricks you haven't seen before.
+With that said, the rest of this article will be me explaining each and every line in my current vimrc in its entirety with the hope that you will find some tricks you haven't seen before.
 But!
 My vimrc is far from perfect.
 I'm always looking for additions that would make my environment better so if you think I missed something important please let me know: [@dougblackio][twitter].